UMAIR-777/UMAIR-777/README.md

 AI Software Developer | Agentic AI & Workflow Automation

-I build AI-powered workflow automation and agentic systems for real business problems.
+I built AI-powered workflow automation and agentic systems for real business problems.
-My focus is on voice agents for multple domains, intelligent pipelines, and scalable AI solutions.
+My focus is on llm resoning, Graph RAG, and building voice agents for multple domains, intelligent pipelines, and scalable AI solutions.
 I design systems that move from prototype to production with clarity and reliability.

 What I Solve